bjoluc/cubase-mcu-midiremote/readme.md

 - All buttons (except of two) on the X-Touch have integrated LEDs (instead of separate LEDs above some buttons only).
 Given the shiny product images, shouldn't there be some more light, at least while pressing buttons?

+In addition to the points above, there are a couple of things that always bothered me about the default MCU mapping and that can be solved by a custom driver script:

+- The meters do not match the scale of the MixConsole meters and require rather high levels to show up.
+- Although there are exactly 8 push encoders, there is no encoder assignment for VST Quick controls.
+- Bringing up the parameters of the currently focused plugin requires navigating through the list of insert slots with a push encoder
+- There is no single knob that can control any parameter under the mouse cursor, like in some of Steinberg's own controllers.

 ## About this Script

-The MIDI Remote Script developed in this repository serves as a full-featured replacement for the default Mackie Control setup.
+The MIDI Remote Script developed in this repository serves as a full replacement for the default Mackie Control setup.
-Its mapping is widely similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with a few exceptions that are listed below:
+Its mapping is widely similar to [Cubase's default Mackie MCU Pro mapping](https://download.steinberg.net/downloads_software/documentation/Remote_Control_Devices.pdf), with a few exceptions:

 **Encoder Assignments**